-A Participant who violates their contracting organisation's terms and conditions, such as by returning to their home country without reasonable cause, or is disqualified due to committing inappropriate acts, etc. after arriving in Japan will not only be responsible for the full cost of return travel to their home country, but must also reimburse any travel costs that the contracting organisation or CLAIR has already borne.
-In some cases, there may be other costs for which the Participant will be held responsible.
+A Participant who violates the contracting organisation terms and conditions, such as by returning to his/her home country without reasonable cause, or is disqualified due to committing inappropriate acts, etc. after arriving in Japan will not only be responsible for the full cost of return travel to his/her home country, but must also reimburse any travel costs that the contracting organization or CLAIR have already borne.
+In some cases there may be other costs for which the participant will be held responsible.